tongnguyenkhang/Traffic-Sign-Detection-in-Road-Videos/README.md

 # Traffic Sign Detection in Road Videos
 A simple program created to automatically apply rectangles and the traffic signs in a given video.
+This was made as a project for Digital Image Processing class.

 # Main idea of the program
 1. Figure out the color threshold to mask on and detect the traffic signs.